-Following that agreement, Moly and QMC then negotiated a revised transaction whereby Moly initiated an off market takeover bid for QMC on 15 December 2017, which was recommended by the Board of QMC in the absence of a superior proposal.
-The takeover offer was declared unconditional on 21 December 2017 and closed on 19 January 2018.

-Following the close of the offer period, Moly made an offer to compulsorily acquire the remaining shares in QMC which was effected on 2 March 2018.
-QMC was subsequently delisted from the ASX and is now a wholly owned subsidiary of Moly Mines.
+Young Australian initiated an off market takeover bid for QMC on 15 December 2017, which was declared unconditional on 21 December 2017 and closed on 19 January 2018.
+Following this Young Australian made an offer to compulsorily acquire the remaining shares in QMC which was effected on 2 March 2018.
+QMC was subsequently delisted from the ASX and is now a wholly owned subsidiary of Young Australian Mines.